iamnotnader/tinder_bot/README.md

+Fork of Tinder Pyro, a bot that lets you auto-like and message on Tinder.

 Nader's Version:

 1) Make sure Ruby is installed.
 I think you need 2.0.0

 2) Figure out your facebook token by following: